After Myanmar coup, Biden’s Asian allies may balk at sanctions against military

 Phil Robertson, deputy Asia director at Human Rights Watch, said he hopes that public pressure could spur Tokyo into action.

 That would mean not only speaking out forcefully against the coup, but joining targeted actions against top military leaders.
-He suggested asset freezes, travel bans, and pushing for a global arms embargo on the regime.
+He suggested asset freezes, travel bans and pushing for a global arms embargo on the regime.

 Diplomatically, Robertson argued, Tokyo has enough sway to make a difference.